Trump, in tweets, continues attack on media as 'enemy'

 The president started Sunday morning with a series of tweets continuing his attacks after his daughter last week disagreed with his characterization.

-President Donald Trump, in a series of Twitter posts Sunday, repeated his claim that members of “the fake news” media are “the enemy of the people,” saying they are “very dangerous and sick.”
+President Donald Trump, in a series of Twitter posts Sunday, repeated his statement that members of “the fake news” media are “the enemy of the people” and said his son's meeting with a Russian lawyer in 2016 to obtain dirt on Hillary Clinton was "totally legal."

+Trump, in the tweets, said it was "fake news" and "a complete fabrication" that he was concerned about the meeting his son had at Trump Tower in June 2016.
+Trump said the meeting was set up to secure opposition research on Hillary Clinton for the presidential campaign, but the meeting "went nowhere" and he "did not know about it!"

+That meeting, according to reports, is a focal point of special counsel Robert Mueller's investigation into ties between the Trump campaign and Russia.

 Trump tweeted Sunday morning, “The Fake News hates me saying that they are the Enemy of the People only because they know it’s TRUE.
 I am providing a great service by explaining this to the American People.
 They purposely cause great division & distrust.
 They can also cause War!
 They are very dangerous & sick!”

-In another tweet, he lashed out against reports that his son, Donald Trump Jr., had met with a Russian lawyer and other operatives in 2016 in order to receive damaging information about Hillary Clinton, his father’s opponent in the presidential election.
-That meeting, according to reports, is a focal point of the special counsel Robert Mueller's investigation into ties between the Trump campaign and Russia.

-White House press secretary Sarah Huckabee Sanders refused to say on Thursday that she, too, disagreed with Trump’s "enemy" remarks.
+White House press secretary Sarah Huckabee Sanders wouldn't say on Thursday that she, too, disagreed with Trump’s "enemy" remarks.
+She responded that the media conducts "personal attacks without any content other than to incite anger."

 Trump tweeted Thursday, after his daughter's interview, “They asked my daughter Ivanka whether or not the media is the enemy of the people.
 She correctly said no. It is the FAKE NEWS, which is a large percentage of the media, that is the enemy of the people!”